 The first and only thing I thought when we walked into the Ministry’s Primary Ballroom was that it would be a great place for sock-sliding.

-The floor was shiny, slick marble—prime surface for zooming across the room at perfect speed in a pair of your favorite woollies.
-For a moment, as I took in the giant, arched ceiling and the 20-piece orchestra sitting in the corner, I had the insane mental image of Eros Humdudgeon, the newly-reelected minister, slipping across the floor in a pair of tube-socks Risky Business style.
+The floor was shiny, slick marble — prime surface for zooming across the room at perfect speed in a pair of your favorite woollies.
+For a moment, as I took in the giant, arched ceiling and the 20-piece orchestra sitting in the corner, I had the insane mental image of Eros Humdudgeon, the newly-reelected minister, slipping across the floor in a pair of tube-socks, Risky Business style.

-There is something seriously wrong with me.
+There was something seriously wrong with me.

 Potter stood stiffly next to me by the doorway, eyebrows tugging upwards as he surveyed the room with obvious skepticism.
 He looked like he’d rather be listening to a banshee opera than standing here, next to me.
 The feeling was quite mutual.